ubipoor/PC-Ubiart-Texture-Maker/README.md

 # PC-Ubiart-Texture-Maker
-converts .dds files to either png.ckd or tga.ckd for Just Dance 2017 PC.
+converts .dds files to either png.ckd or tga.ckd for UBIART Games on PC.